Updated July 1, 2021

 Flood insurance policies can have different coverage limits.
 Generally, they cover:

-- Personal property, like furniture, electronics, clothing, and sometimes original artwork and furs
+Personal property (aka contents coverage), like furniture, electronics, clothing, and sometimes original artwork and furs

 But with the NFIP, your possessions are covered by actual cash value.
 That means you get the item’s current value, which is likely less than how much you’ll pay to replace your belongings.

-In addition to knowing what’s covered, policyholders should understand what their policy doesn’t cover:
+In addition to knowing what’s covered, policyholders should understand what won’t be covered when you submit a flood claim:

 According to the Insurance Information Institute (III), 498,664 flood insurance policies are in effect throughout the state.
 They report the national average NFIP premium was $642 in 2018.

-However, Louisiana’s average cost of flood insurance is higher, coming in around $970.
+However, Louisiana’s average cost of flood insurance is higher, coming in around $970 annually.

 How are flood insurance rates set?
 According to FloodSmart.gov, it depends on a few factors: